 Charlie Kaplan on the alchemy of music-tech, how a single falafel changed his life, and the chasm between boyfriend and husband (#2)

-Creator Care is a newsletter featuring in-depth interviews with people doing really creative things.
-To receive the next installment, sign up below:
+Creator Care is a newsletter that features deep conversations with people doing really creative things.
+Sign up below to receive the next installment in your inbox.

 Charlie Kaplan is the VP of Product at Audiomack, a streaming music service with tens-of-millions of MAUs that draws the shortest line between artists and listeners.
 Prior to Audiomack, he was CEO of Cymbal, a music social network for iOS and Android described as “Instagram for music” by Forbes, VICE, and others.
 Charlie has written about music and technology for Pitchfork, NPR Music, CMA, and others, and has written The Retrographer, an album guide and new music monthly published on TinyLetter, since 2015.
 Charlie plays in the band Office Culture and released his first solo album Sunday in 2020, which was named one of the top 50 albums of the year by Across the Margin.
 He is a member of the Recording Academy and advises companies operating at the intersection of social networking and music.